padrinobook/padrinobook/chapters/sessions.md

 We want to use the information of the session form to find a user in our database.
 We can use the submitted inputs with `params[:email]` and `params[:password]` in the `:create` action in our sessions controller.

 What is if the given parameters does not match?
 The basic idea is to pass a variable to the rendering of method which says if we have an error or not and display the message accordingly.
-To handle this we are using the `:locals` option to create customized params for your views:
+To handle this we are using the `:locals` which allows us to use to create customized params in our views:
+Local variables accessible in the partial option to create customized params for your views:

 ```ruby